 According to a 2016 SmartMove user survey, four out of five landlords disagreed with the statement “I don’t pay much attention to the credit report I just look at the credit score.”

 Knowing how to read a credit report can help you identify the reason behind the low score and whether these are items to be worried about.
-A lower credit score always mean they’ll be an unreliable tenant.
+A lower credit score doesn't always mean they’ll be an unreliable tenant.

 Some items may be more of a cause for concern than others.
 For example, medical debt might be due to circumstances outside the person’s control.
 This may be seen as less risky to a landlord than overdue credit card payments.
 Similarly, a bankruptcy may lower an applicant’s credit score, but if the bankruptcy has been fully discharged, the person might be in a much better position financially.